indexmod/indexmod/pages/indexmod-chainpedia.md

 layout: crypto
 date: 2018-01-02
 update: 2025-01-22
-image:
+image: /logo.png
-credits:
+credits: Indexmod fashion and art Сhainpedia
 ---

 A wiki-site based on the conception of hybrid wiki, blockchain, ICO and social networking developing by Andrei Deinichenko.
 In the very beginning Indexmod brand was described as game <span id="a2">[\[2\]](#f2)</span> and TV program <span id="a3">[\[3\]](#f3)</span>.

 ## Manifesto

-The aim of Indexmod chainpedia to simplify wiki syntax for a pretty and light format .
+The aim of Indexmod chainpedia to simplify wiki syntax for a pretty and light format.

 ## Naming & domains